 Based on these two assumptions, we would model this relationship:

-We are ready now to propose a statistical model: generalized linear model in Excel with residuals following the Binomial distribution.
+We are ready now to propose a statistical model: the generalized linear model in Excel with residuals following the Binomial distribution.

 For now, we choose “Logit” as our link (transform) function, specify the trial or batch size(20), and instruct the Wizard to calibrate (i.e. compute optimal values for the coefficients).
 Leave the Goodness-of-fit and residual diagnosis options checked.